HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

    ![image](https://user-images.githubusercontent.com/28874545/166158258-05d1488a-c735-43e9-8a61-e5188dcce687.png)

-## Creating a Load Balancer to attach to our application:
+# Add a Load Balancer for the ECS deployment:

 Open the EC2 Console and then choose the application load balancer as shown below.